junyanz/interactive-deep-colorization/README.md

 We first describe the system <b>(0) Prerequisities</b> and steps for <b>(1) Getting started</b>.
 We then describe the interactive colorization demo <b>(2) Interactive Colorization (Local Hints Network)</b>.
 There are two demos: (a) a "barebones" version in iPython notebook and (b) the full GUI we used in our paper.
 We then provide an example of the <b>(3) Global Hints Network</b>.

-<b>9/13/2018 Update</b> The code now supports a backend PyTorch model.
-Please find a PyTorch reimplementation of the Local Hints Network training code in the [colorization-pytorch](https://github.com/richzhang/colorization-pytorch) repository.

 <img src='https://richzhang.github.io/ideepcolor/index_files/imagenet_showcase_small.jpg' width=800>